oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/explore-tables/explore-tables.md

 # Explore the Data Tables

 ## Introduction

-You will explore the table in this lab and become familiar with the data.
+In this lab, you will explore the data tables and get familiar with the dataset.

-Estimated Time:  5 minutes.
+**Estimated Time:** 5 minutes

 ### Objectives

-In this lab, you will:

-- Understand the data in the tables used by the analytic view.
+- Review the data used by the analytic view.

-### Prerequisites:
+### Prerequisites

 - Complete the previous lab.

 ## Task 1 - Examine the Dimension Tables

-Run queries that select from the dimension tables to become familiar with the data.
+Run the queries below to review the dimension tables.

-1. You should already be connected to SQL Worksheet as the **MOVIESTREAM** users.
-If you are not, connect to the database using the  **MOVIESTREAM** (or other) user created in Lab 3.
+1. Make sure you're connected to SQL Worksheet as the **MOVIESTREAM** user (or other user created in Lab 3).
-1. Run the following commands in SQL Worksheet.
+2. Run the following SQL commands:

+**View the TIME\_DIM table:**

-The TIME_DIM tables contain data at the Day, Month, Quarter, and Year levels over two years.
+This table includes Day, Month, Quarter, and Year data over two years.

 ~~~SQL
 <copy>